OpenRCT2/OpenRCT2/distribution/scripting.md

 All plugins have access to the same shared storage.

-If you want to only store data specific to the current park that is loaded, use `context.parkStorage`.
+If you want to only store data specific to the current park that is loaded, use `context.getParkStorage`.
 Any data stored here will be written to the .park file.

 > Can plugins communicate with other processes, or the internet?